 Located on the northern coast of Sifnos, Herronisos is about 15 km from Sifnos’ capital, Apollonia.
 The settlement is a tiny fishing village with just a few shops and places where you can rent a room.
-Although many don’t consider this corner of the island worth a visit, I personally believe that the peace and quietness of the area is quite difficult to find anywhere else on Sifnos.
+Although many don’t consider this corner of the island worth a visit, I believe that the peace and quietness of the area are quite difficult to find anywhere else on Sifnos.

 The beach is fairly small, sandy, and with a very familiar atmosphere.
 If you’re exploring the area on a day trip from the more important villages of Kamares or Apollonia, it’s a good idea to set some hours aside and visit Vroulida Beach, just minutes by car from Herronisos.

 Longitude: 24.655434 E

 Characteristics: Large bay with wonderful crystal waters and fairly shallow.
 Small white pebbles.
 There are some tavernas in the area.

 Among the least visited but most spectacular shores on Sifnos, Vroulidia can be a little hard to visit but it’s definitely worth the effort.
 The hike down to the beach is not as hard as the way up after a day of swimming!

 The crystalline sea bathes an extensive bay of white small pebbles.
 However, if you don’t really love walking on pebbles, or left your swimming shoes back home, two wooden piers will make it easier for you to get in the sea.
 It’s a relatively calm bay, but better avoided on windy days.

 There are also two tavernas serving fresh fish, ideal for a quick lunch or cold drinks.

 Which of these beaches are you dreaming of visiting?